JisuHann/JisuHann/README.md

 - Junior Computer Science Student in Ewha Womans Univeristy, South Korea (2018.03~)

 #### 🌱 I’m currently Interested in ...
-- Computer Vision on Robotis
+- Computer Vision on Robotics

 #### 🔭 I’m currently working on ...
 - Graduation Project on Ewha Womans University (2020.09~ Expected 2021.06)
-- OpenSWPlatform Team Project based on HTML-Apache-Firebase (2020.10~2020.12)Done!!
-- BigDataApplication Team Project based on Bootstrap-Apache-MySQL (2020.10~2020.11) Done!!

 <!--
 **JisuHann/JisuHann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.